s-tao/whats-my-care/README.md

 Open localhost:5000 on your browser

 ## <a name=features></a>Features
+**Login/Register**
+Users are prompt to login or register if they don't have an account

+Once the user logins, they're directed to the homepage where they can see all their saved insurance plans.

+**Search Plans**
+On the Search Plans page, users will submit their information to receive all the medical plans they qualify for.
+Currently the plans are sorted based on their insurance tiers if they only choose what type of plan they're looking for.
+If the user submits additional information (age, smoker, child), the plans will be sorted by premium estimates.

+**Save Plans**
+User can save all the plans that interests them.

+**Remove Saved Plans**
+User can also remove the plans that they're no longer interested in.

+**Search Providers**
+On the Search Providers page, users are only required to fill in the radius to set the distance based off their zip code for their search.
+They can also narrow down their search by filling out more items.

+User can toggle any provider information and see their corresponding location on Google Maps.

+They can also isolate the Google Map markers to only show the providers they're interested in.

 ## <a name=future-features></a>Future Features
 * Expand insurance plans to include Dental and Vision plans